 Travel/Expat Insurance Companies I’ve Used

 If you’re shopping for Expat Insurance and don’t know where to start, I can tell you that I had my policy with IMG Global (my specific plan is called IMG Global Medical).
 IMG has lots of insurance options for all types of travelers.
 If you’re interested, please send me an email through the contact page and I can introduce you to my broker who can set you up with the right policy for you.

-For standard Travel Insurance, I’ve used World Nomads, which is cost-effective, comprehensive, and easy to apply for and renew even if you’ve started traveling.
+For standard Travel Insurance, I’ve used World Nomads, which is a cost-effective, complete policy that is easy to apply for and renew even if you’ve started traveling.
 (This is really important, as many travel insurance policies don’t allow you to apply for or extend your coverage while abroad).